 Regardless, a good rule of thumb is to arrive about 45 minutes to an hour before your tee time.
 This will give you plenty of wiggle room to get situated, meet the rest of your foursome, and maybe even warm up with a few stretches and practice shots at the driving range.

 . . . do as the Romans do.
 It’s an oldy but a goody, especially when it comes to biting back those concerns about proper etiquette.

 We’re not going to lie . . . there are a lot of rules and customs to remember on the golf course.
-Before you set out on any golf venture, you should have a basic foundation of knowledge around golf etiquette (there’s got to be a German word for that).
+Before you set out on any golf venture, you should have a basic foundation of knowledge around golf etiquette.
 But once you have the basics down, there is no reason to deny yourself the fun of playing in a Pro-Am just because you don’t have the USGA’s Rules of Golf committed to memory.

 Instead, take your cues from the other players in your group.
 By reading the room and getting a vibe from them, you can follow their lead when it comes to the etiquette of the game you’re not sure about.

 It may take a bit more mental effort to be consciously aware of where you place your bag or stand when someone else is putting, but soon it will all become second nature.